justinreed23/investingBackend/proposal.md

     - What are the sample conditions?
 (Years, restrictions you anticipate (e.g. exclude or require some industries)
     - What variables are absolutely necessary and what would you like to have if possible?
 2. What data do we have and what data do we need?
-3. How will we colelct more data?
+3. How will we collect more data?
-4. What ar ethe raw inputs and how will you store them  (the folder structure(s) for each input type)?
+4. What are the raw inputs and how will you store them (the folder structure(s) for each input type)?
 5. Speculate at a high level (not specific code!) about how you’ll transform the raw data into the final form.